jelenam86/conference/README.md

 # COnference REgistration (CORE)

-CORE is a team project about the conference management system, written in Java with elements of HTLM and CSS to complete JavaFX application.
+CORE is a team project about the conference management system, written in Java with elements of CSS to complete JavaFX application.

 List of some of my responsibilities within this project: